In the classic, and arguably best, installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.

 He also got to train to one of the most badass soundtracks ever, which probably helped.

-It doesn’t require high-tech gadgets or a team of soviet sports scientists to get you into fighting shape.
+You don’t need high-tech gadgets or a team of soviet sports scientists to get into fighting shape.

 You just have to be willing to work your ass off with whatever you have available.